se-edu/learningresources/contents/zeromq/zeromq.md

 ## Why ZeroMQ?

-**TL;DR**: By adopting ZeroMQ in your concurrent application, you're less likely to have (or at least have less) bottleneck on inter-process/thread/machine communication, while still being able to write communication logic in familiar socket APIs.
+**Essentially**: By adopting ZeroMQ in your concurrent application, you're less likely to have (or at least have less) performance bottleneck on inter-process/thread/machine communication, while still being able to write communication logic in familiar socket APIs.

 ### Ease of Use